KernOne/rails_multiple_db_connection/README.md

     production_n:
       ...

-Your codeode which will work with multiple connections
+Your code which will work with multiple connections

     # Use pipe to transfer data between fork and parent process
     reader, writer = IO.pipe